 - There is a cluster of small bumps around the bite.

 Is it Poisonous?

 The bite is not capable of transmitting a disease directly; however, the cockroach itself is.
-Roaches are most commonly known for their talent of spreading a number of diseases across the world.
-If you have a roach infestation, call Sage Pest Control today for a cockroach exterminator in Raleigh, NC.
-Visit our website to learn more about our environmentally-friendly pest control services.
+Roaches are most commonly known for their talent for spreading a number of diseases across the world.